|FIRST NAME *

 Can I Get My Police Report on the Internet?

-If you're looking for a copy of a police report you can use the internet as a resource.
-Go to www.policereportcheck.com to obtain a police record file.
-The report will contain the person's name, file number, case number, arrest information, court jurisdiction, court dates and law enforcement agency involved.
-PoliceReportCheck.com accesses public and private data sources and polls a person's name and state, filtering any public, criminal, arrest, outstanding warrant, and background information for that person.
+If you're looking for a copy of a police report you can start by doing a search on this site to view a person's background and see if they have a police record.
+The report will contain the person's name, file number, case number, arrest information, court jurisdiction, court dates and law enforcement gency involved.
+PoliceReportCheck.com accesses public and private data sources and pulls a person's name and state, filtering any public, criminal, arrest, outstanding warrant, and background information on file for that person.

 Can Anyone Get a Copy of a Police Report?